westhee/LIFSResearchBlog/_posts/2023-06-01-SGS-Prompt-Engineer-Contest.md

 ![dataset1](/img/news/Chatgpt4photo.jpg)

-"Team 4 successfully developed a website with the theme 'Developing stock market data analysis web pages.'
-It is a website where users can list stocks of their interest and receive recommendations based on their preferences."
+Team 4 has successfully developed a website with the theme 'Developing stock market data analysis web pages.'
+This interactive platform enables users to personally list stocks of interest and their expectations by filling in the provided blanks.
+Additionally, based on the preferences indicated by users, the website offers tailored recommendations for stocks that align with their investment goals and interests.
+With a focus on data analysis, this website empowers users to gain valuable insights and make informed judgments based on information regarding investment strategies.
+Serving as a comprehensive tool for stock market enthusiasts, this website provides a user-friendly interface that allows users to explore and track stocks in an efficient and convenient manner, while receiving personalized recommendations tailored to their needs.

 ![dataset1](/img/news/conttt.jpg)